mariam0521/Block-Chain-Based-Voting-System-/README.md

-🗳️ # Blockchain-Based Voting System
+ # Blockchain-Based Voting System

 A secure and transparent Blockchain-Based Voting System that ensures integrity, anonymity, and immutability of election records.
 This project leverages blockchain technology to provide a reliable platform for conducting electronic voting with reduced risks of fraud and tampering.

-🚀 #Features
+# Features

-🔐 Secure Voter Authentication – Users can register and log in with unique credentials.
+ Secure Voter Authentication – Users can register and log in with unique credentials.

     🗳️ Vote Casting – Easy-to-use interface for selecting and submitting votes.

     🔒 Encryption with SHA-256 – Ensures votes remain anonymous and tamper-proof.

     📦 Immutable Records – Votes are stored in blocks that are linked securely.

     🌍 Decentralization – Eliminates the need for a central authority.

     📊 Auditability – Results can be verified in real time without compromising voter privacy.

     🧑‍🦽 Accessibility – Voice command feature for users with disabilities.

-🏗️ #System Architecture
+# System Architecture

     The system consists of the following key modules:

     User Registration & Login – Handles voter identity securely.

     Voting Module – Allows users to cast their votes.

 Blockchain Module – Stores votes in blocks linked with cryptographic hashing.